 With regard to our drug development, we have been increasing our activities and have been working closely with our alliance companies as described below:

 OTS167 is a small molecular compound that targets the maternal embryonic leucine zipper kinase (MELK).
 MELK plays important roles in the maintenance of cancer stem cells as well as cancer progression.
-A Phase I/II clinical study of OTS167 for leukemia patients including Acute Myeloid Leukemia (AML) was ongoing in the University of Chicago and Weill Cornell Medicine, and enrollment was completed in November, 2021.
-This study is designed to assess the safety and the recommended dose of OTS167 intravenous administration in patients with AML.
-Once the recommended dose is determined, a subsequent study for the confirmation of POC (Proof of Concept: the verification of clinical efficacy and the mechanism of action of OTS167) will be performed for various types of leukemia with a high risk of poor prognosis in addition to AML.
-Additionally, a Phase I clinical study of OTS167 for breast cancer patients has been started at The University of Texas MD Anderson Cancer Center, Norwalk Hospital, a member of the Western Connecticut Health Network and Memorial Sloan Kettering Cancer Center.
-Also, the patient registration was initiated in Japan.
+Phase I clinical studies of OTS167 for breast cancer patients in the United States and Japan.
 In this study, safety and a recommended dose for oral administration of OTS167 will be assessed as primary objectives in patients with breast cancer including Triple Negative Breast Cancer (TNBC), and the preliminary clinical efficacy will be evaluated for TNBC as secondary objective.
+A Phase I/II clinical study of OTS167 for leukemia patients including Acute Myeloid Leukemia (AML) enrollment was completed and the safety and the recommended dose of OTS167 intravenous administration in patients with AML were confirmed.
 Also, the clinical study of OTS167 in healthy adults was conducted in Australia to evaluate bioavailability of OTS167 single oral dose, and the favorable results were obtained from this study.
 The molecular target of OTS167 is a protein kinase, MELK, which is highly expressing in cancer stem cells and involved in its formation and maintenance.
 OTS167 is a molecule targeted drug with novel mechanism of action (first-in class), which inhibits MELK and show the strong inhibition of cancer cell proliferation.
 Experiments using xenograft mice models have demonstrated that OTS167 has potent antitumor activities against lung, prostate, breast and pancreatic cancers.
 In addition, development candidate compounds have been identified for another new cancer-specific drug target (TOPK), which plays important roles in cell division.
 Animal studies gave remarkable results.
 We are conducting formulation studies and non-clinical tests.

 [Cancer Peptide Vaccines]